 Mr Russell, however, is not the only person in his operation using Agworld, with leading hand Chris Colvin using Agworld as well to receive spray recommendations on his phone for example and converting them to a record of what was done (called ‘actuals’ in Agworld) once the job is completed.
 Mr Russell: “This is what I see as a great advantage of using Agworld, being able to have everyone on the farm contribute to collecting and entering data and making sure that we’re all on the same page.
 Another benefit of having Agworld available to everyone is the library contained in it: we can look up labels, tank mixes and any other chemical information we might need.
 It is a legal requirement to have this all on-hand whenever we use chemicals; Agworld makes sure that we are compliant at all times.”

 The Lilliput Ag farms are located in a historically very reliable cropping area with good soil and regular rainfall in most season.
-Farming here is not without challenges, however, as Mr Bell explains: “Soil pH requires constant monitoring and correction with a liming program due to the historic nature of the Acidic soils in the district and the ongoing fertiliser program of the use if acidifying fertilisers.
+Farming here is not without challenges, however, as Mr Bell explains: “Soil pH requires constant monitoring and correction with a liming program due to the historic nature of the Acidic soils in the district and the ongoing fertilizer program of the use if acidifying fertilizers.
 We have been using a different program for soil testing but are looking forward to using Agworld for this as well from next season onwards.
 I really want to get a historical view of our Phosphorus levels so we can base our inputs on P replacement and tailor other inputs as well.
-This is where I see a big future for precision agriculture and programs like Agworld: allowing us to store and analyse the data we need to make informed decisions, about ameliorates for example.
+This is where I see a big future for precision agriculture and programs like Agworld: allowing us to store and analyze the data we need to make informed decisions, about ameliorates for example.
 We are driving the system hard and need to make sure we keep maintaining it, so we don’t cause problems for the future.”

 Lilliput Ag is focused on suitable grain production, both commercial grain and seed production, but the goal of the farm is naturally still the same as any other farming enterprise: creating a profit, and Mr Russell has a very holistic view on this: “In order to remain competitive on the world market, we need to keep our costs down and in order to do that, understanding your cost of production is crucial.
 To me, big data means that we need to have the medium to connect our production to finance and other parts of the business, so we can make sure we optimise every part of our operation.
 To me, this is what Agworld offers us: the opportunity to collect and share data on one platform that allows us to make more profitable decisions.
 In the end, this means that we can be ahead of the game and ensures that we survive and thrive through the season and well into the future.”